emmajanedrews/base-template/_posts/2018-03-08-your-home-might-be-worth-more-than-you-think.md

 **4. How close you are to a city.&nbsp;**If you own a home in a major metropolitan area, then you are sitting on a significant financial asset.
 Homes in the New York metro area are worth $2.6 trillion, which is more than the value of the entire French economy.
 The average urban home is worth 35% more than suburban homes.
 Since 2012, the median home value in urban areas increased by 54%, while the median home value in suburban areas increased by 38%.
 That is still a great percentage, but urban areas are appreciating faster.

-If you are curious about what your home’s value is in the current market, or if you have any other questions about how to increase your home’s value, just give me a call or send me an email.
-I would be happy to help you!
+If you are curious about what your home’s value is in the current market, or if you have any other questions about how to increase your home’s value, just give us a call or send me an email.
+We would be happy to help you!